yenthusiastic/EMRP19/documentation/hardware_setup.md

 A summary of steps to set up the hardware needed for monitoring the fill level of the trash bin and send the data to The Things Network.

 Is based on previous work by EMRP18 project _"Smart Cities: Internet of Waste Bins with LoRa"_ as described in [this documentation](https://github.com/emrp/emrp2018_Moers_Trashbins/blob/master/documentation/from_sensor_to_ttn.md).

 The following document will only summarize the steps taken and highlight **(in bold)** the modifications made compared to the previous work, for details please refer to the linked documentation above.

 #### 1. Prepare hardware
 - Required components:
     - Heltec WiFi_LoRa_32 ESP32-based module with 868MHz antenna (V1)
     - [Adafruit VL6180X](https://www.adafruit.com/product/3316) Time-of-flight distance sensor breakout board
-- Pin headers have to be soldered to both modules
+- Pin headers have to be soldered to both modules.
-.
-Connect the antenna to the Heltec WiFi_LoRa_32 module before powering it with 5V over mciroUSB cable.
+- Connect the antenna to the Heltec WiFi_LoRa_32 module before powering it with 5V over mciroUSB cable.

 #### 2. Set up Arduino IDE
 - [Install Arduino IDE](https://github.com/emrp/emrp2018_Moers_Trashbins/blob/master/documentation/from_sensor_to_ttn.md#2-software-installation)